gard-projects/machine-learning/LinearRegression/README.md

 So how do we get to this minimum, how does it look like?
 ![gradient_descent_theory](gradient_descent_theory.png)
+Think of the gradient as a ball.
+The random intialization can be thought of as a person holding the ball in some random location on the graph.
+If the person were to let go of the ball, the ball would roll down to until it stops, which can be local minimum or global minimum.
+In more technical terms, the ball can be seen as weights of the network, and we are using the gradient $\textemdash$ telling us the direction of steepest descent **in the current position** \textemdash$ to move in the direction which leads us to a minimum of the loss function.
+The arrows on the image represents the location of the ball at each epoch.
+So in each epoch the ball recieves a new position, i.e. the weights' values are slightly modified.
+The ideal situation is to end up in a global minimum (indicated by the picture), not a local minimum.

 ## Cost function and cost history